 - Leave your concoction alone for at least 24 hours.

-- Pour the cold brew through the fine mesh strainer–add the cheesecloth if you are really concerned about getting ass the fine sludge–and into another jar.
+- Pour the cold brew through the fine mesh strainer–add the cheesecloth to the strainer if you are really concerned about getting having any grounds–and into another jar.

 - Pour over ice and enjoy.
 I personally like to drink my cold brew black as the process brings out the natural sweetness of the beans and there is almost no acidity.